alenSavov/device-management-native/README.md

 # device-management-native

-React native application for device management
+<p>React Native mobile app, for android and iOS that handles the management of devices across different employees of a company.</p>